ego-lay-atman-bay/luna-kit/README.md

 # Luna Kit
 This is a toolkit that is used for reading files from the My Little Pony Magic Princess Gameloft game.
 Currently it can only extract `.ark` files, but later may add more functionality.

-# Usage
+# Installation
 You can install Luna Kit by first making sure [python](https://python.org) is installed, then run.

 ```
 pip install --upgrade git+https://github.com/ego-lay-atman-bay/luna-kit
 ```

+To update, run the installation command again.

+# Usage

-You can then use Luna Kit by using
+You can use Luna Kit by running

 ```
 luna-kit -h